-DOE evaluates the impacts of new or amended standards by comparing a case without such standards with standards-case projections ("no-new-standards case").
-The no-new-standards case characterizes energy use and consumer costs for each equipment class in the absence of new or amended energy conservation standards.
+costs for each product class in the absence of new or amended energy conservation standards.
 For this projection, DOE considers historical trends in efficiency and various forces that are likely to affect the mix of efficiencies over time.
-DOE compares the no-new-standards case with projections characterizing the market for each equipment class if DOE adopted new or amended standards at specific energy efficiency levels for that class.
-For each efficiency level, DOE considers how a given standard would likely affect the market shares of equipment with efficiencies greater than the standard.
+DOE compares the no-new-standards case with projections characterizing the market for each product class if DOE adopted new or amended standards at specific energy efficiency levels for that class.
+For each efficiency level, DOE considers how a given standard would likely affect the market shares of product with efficiencies greater than the standard.

 DOE uses a spreadsheet model to calculate the energy savings and the national consumer costs and savings from each efficiency level.
 Interested parties can review DOE's analyses by changing various input quantities within the spreadsheet.
 The NIA spreadsheet model uses typical values (as opposed to probability distributions) as inputs.
-Critical inputs to this analysis include shipments projections, estimated equipment lifetimes, equipment installed costs and operating costs, equipment annual energy consumption, the no-new-standardscase efficiency projection, discount rates, electricity price projection, and equipment type market share distribution projection.
+Critical inputs to this analysis include shipments projections, estimated product lifetimes, product installed costs and operating costs, product annual energy consumption, the no-new-standards case efficiency projection, and discount rates.

-DOE estimates a combined total of 0.152 quads of FFC energy savings over the analysis period at the max-tech efficiency levels for BVM equipment.
-Combined FFC energy savings at Efficiency Level 1 for all equipment classes are estimated to be 0.021 quads.

-Chapter 10 of the preliminary TSD addresses the NIA.
+DOE estimates a combined total of 1.84 quads of full fuel cycle energy savings at the max- tech efficiency levels for dehumidifiers.
+Combined full fuel cycle energy savings at Efficiency Level 1 for all product classes are estimated to be 0.006 quads.
+Chapter 10 of the preliminary TSD addresses the